dpineda6988/python-challenge/README.md

 While spreadsheet programs such as Excel are excellent tools for analyzing datasets, there are cases where the data files are far too large for these programs to effectively handle and use for analysis.
 It is these instances that programming languages such as Python can be a powerful option for handling large data files.
 This repository contains two Python scripts, PybBnk and PyPoll, that demonstrate how Python can be used to handle big data, conduct calculations, and reveal potential insights.

-PyBank, is a Python script that analyzes a financial dataset in the form of a .csv file ('budget_data.csv') and outputs the following:
+**PyBank**, is a Python script that analyzes a financial dataset in the form of a .csv file ('budget_data.csv') and outputs the following:
 * Total number of months in the dataset
 * Net total amount of 'Profit/Losses' over the entire period of the dataset
 * Average monnth-to-month in 'Profit/Losses' over the entire period of the dataset